Bobby Petrino: Public apologies

 In August 2012, Petrino sat down for a video interview with ESPN college football reporter Joe Schad to express remorse and regret, saying there was "no justification" for his decisions.

+On September 9, 2019, Petrino was the guest at the Little Rock Touchdown Club.
+During his interview session, Petrino explained to the sell-out crowd what happened that led to his termination in 2012.
+He also expressed profound remorse for his actions, and his deep admiration for the Arkansas Razorback football program, stating that he was a different person from the man who was fired seven years earlier.
+The gathered crowd gave Petrino a round of applause.

 Western Kentucky

 On December 10, 2012, Western Kentucky hired Petrino as their new head coach, replacing Willie Taggart, who had departed for South Florida.
 Petrino signed a four-year contract with a base salary of $850,000 annually.
 If Petrino left early, conditions of the contract required Petrino to re-pay the university $1.2 million in six monthly payments starting the month after he leaves.

 In Petrino's only season at WKU, the Hilltoppers began with a second straight win over Kentucky and finished with an 8–4 record; however, they were not invited to a bowl game.

 Return to Louisville

 After Charlie Strong left Louisville for the University of Texas, Petrino was rumored as one of the candidates to become the next head coach, even after his departure in 2007.
 However, in early 2014, Eric Crawford of WDRB recalled that athletic director Tom Jurich had been somewhat critical of Petrino's tenure there.
 In a 2008 interview, Jurich told Crawford that Petrino's successor, Steve Kragthorpe, dismissed several players he'd inherited from Petrino for drug-related reasons.
 Due to drug problems and other disciplinary issues, Jurich said, some 21 of Petrino's players had been "cleared out" since 2007.
 As a result, by 2009 only three players from Petrino's last recruiting class were starting, and only seven were playing regularly.
 Jurich was also displeased that Petrino seemed to be more concerned with burnishing his resumé than building the program for the future.

 On January 9, 2014, Petrino officially returned to Louisville at a press conference after being unanimously approved by the University of Louisville Athletic Association.
 Petrino reportedly signed a deal that was to pay $24.5 million over seven years with a buyout of $10 million.

 The best years of Petrino's second tenure came from 2015 to 2017, with Lamar Jackson as quarterback.
 Jackson won the Heisman Trophy as a sophomore in 2016.
 In that same year, the Cardinals steamrolled then second-ranked Florida State 63–20, at the time the most points ever surrendered by a Florida State team.